Cookies on this website

 Research Summary

-I am interested in how the brain communicates using speech and language and what is different about the minds and brains of people who have difficulty with speech or language or both
+I am interested in how the brain communicates using speech and language and what is different about the minds and brains of people who have difficulty with speech or language.

 My general research interests are in the area of cognitive neuroscience.
 Specifically, I am interested in the brain processes underlying speech and language and brain development.
-This is studied by working with populations of children and adults with developmental disorders of speech and language, e.g. stuttering, developmental language disorder, DLD.
-We use a number of different methods in the laboratory including neuropsychological testing, brain imaging and brain stimulation.
+This is studied by working with populations of children and adults with developmental disorders of speech and language, e.g. stuttering/stammering, developmental language disorder (DLD).
+We use a number of different methods in our research including cognitivel testing, brain imaging, and brain stimulation.

 Research areas